1o28/1o28/README.md

-### Hi there 👋 I am Vipul, currently building a profile for myself..
+### Hi there 👋 I am Vipul, currently building this profile by doing..
 Thank for checking in!!

 <!--
 **1o28/1o28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.